bmtg/PlaceLockerSE/README.md

 -- Basic info validation: Three checks are done prior to locking

-1) Place area vs. point checking (partly complete - missing some categories right now):
+1) Place area vs. point checking:
-Script will check for area vs. point according to wiki guidance (including SE deviation for car dealership and US Post Office).
+Script will check for area vs. point according to wiki guidance (including SE deviation for  US Post Offices).
 If the place is a point but is supposed to be an area, then the script will pop up an alert.
+For categories that are not supposed to be mapped (junctions, water features), the script will pop up a warning instead of locking, and suggest manual locking if the place is truly valid.
+(The reverse check, saying that an area place should be a point, is not performed except for car dealerships, because many of the "point" categories are used inside of valid area places.
+Convenience store in a gas station area, for example.)

 2) Name checking: the place has to have a name, or it will pop up an alert.